 A supremely gifted hitter whose clutch postseason performance delivered a championship, yet whose career has been marred by persistent injuries.

-Anthony Rendon emerged from Rice University as one of the most polished hitting prospects of his generation, a third baseman with a preternaturally calm swing and elite strike-zone judgment.
-Drafted by the Washington Nationals, he quickly became the reliable engine of their lineup, a player who seemed to thrive with runners on base.
-His defining moment came in 2019, when he led the National League in RBIs and then authored a historic postseason, driving in key runs throughout the playoffs and homering in Game 6 of the World Series.
-That performance cemented his legacy as a franchise icon and earned him a massive free-agent contract with the Los Angeles Angels.
-Since that pinnacle, however, his story has been one of frustrating attrition.
-A series of significant injuries—to his knee, hip, and wrist—have drastically limited his playing time, turning what was meant to be a marquee partnership with Mike Trout into a tale of unrealized potential.
-When healthy, he remains a master craftsman at the plate, but his career is now a race against physical decline.
+Anthony Rendon led the National League in RBIs in 2019, then homered in Game 6 of the World Series and drove in key runs throughout the playoffs.
+Drafted by the Washington Nationals out of Rice University, the third baseman brought a preternaturally calm swing and elite strike-zone judgment to the lineup.
+He seemed to thrive with runners on base, becoming the reliable engine of the Nationals' offense.
+His historic postseason performance earned him a massive free-agent contract with the Los Angeles Angels.
+Since that pinnacle, injuries to his knee, hip, and wrist have drastically limited his playing time.
+What was meant to be a marquee partnership with Mike Trout has turned into a tale of unrealized potential.
+When healthy, Rendon remains a master craftsman at the plate.
+His career is now a race against physical decline.

 1981–1996